file9.ai

 Environment

-China faces significant environmental challenges including air pollution, water shortages, and the impacts of industrialization.
-The government is a party to numerous international environmental agreements aimed at addressing these issues.
+China faces significant environmental challenges including air pollution, water shortages, and deforestation.
+The reliance on coal for energy has led to high levels of carbon emissions.
+However, the country is a party to numerous international environmental agreements aiming to tackle these issues.

 Transportation